Synthesis and physical properties of Ce$_2$Rh$_{3+\delta}$Sb$_4$ single crystals: 3 . Results and Discussion

 We also notice a salient feature that $C_{4f}/T$ remains as large as $\sim1.2$ J/K$^2\cdot$mol-f.u. even at the ultra-low temperature 0.05 K. Such a large residual specific heat coefficient is rather unusual for a long-range ordered antiferromagnet.
 In addition, a slope change is seen near 0.6 K in $C_{4f}/T$ [Fig.~\ref{Fig4}(b)].
 A naive thinking is that a spin-reorientation takes place gradually within the AFM state.
 However, considering the two inequivalent Ce sites in the crystal structure, an alternative possibility could be that one set of the two Ce sub-lattices gives rise to the AFM transition at $T_N$, while the other Ce sublattice remains disordered (or becomes ordered at a lower temperature).
 This gives a reasonable explanation to the large residual specific heat coefficient at $T\rightarrow 0$, as well as the slope change in $C_{4f}/T$.

 In fact, the two inequivalent Ce sublattices can be also reflected in specific heat under magnetic field ($\mathbf{H}\perp\mathbf{c}$), as shown in Fig.~\ref{Fig4}(c).
-On the whole, for a small applied field, the specific heat peak is suppressed, consistent with the nature of AFM transition; further increasing field, the peak gets broader and shifts to higher temperatures.
-Such an evolution is the consequence of the Schottky anomaly due to the reopening of magnon gap caused by Zeeman splitting, and is in agreement with $\rho_c(T, H)$ and $M(H)$ aforementioned.
-Meanwhile, we notice a shoulder appears in $C/T$ curve, which is most obviously seen at 2.0 T [Fig.~\ref{Fig4}(c)].
+On the whole, for a small applied field, the specific heat peak near $T_N$ is suppressed, consistent with the nature of AFM transition; further increasing field, the peak gets broader and shifts to higher temperatures.
+Such an evolution is the consequence of the Schottky anomaly due to the reopening of magnon gap caused by Zeeman splitting.
+This reflects a field-induced ferromagnetic ordering by undergoing a metamagnetic transition and is in agreement with $\rho_c(T, H)$ and $M(H)$ aforementioned.Meanwhile, we notice a shoulder appears in $C/T$ curve, which is most obviously seen at 2.0 and 3.0 T [Fig.~\ref{Fig4}(c)].
 The appearance of this shoulder is probably owing to the response to external field from the originally disordered Ce sublattice.
 For larger fields, this shoulder gradually merges into the main peak and is no longer resolved, because both Ce sublattices are getting polarized.
 However, we must admit that to get a precise view of the magnetic structure, experiments like neutron scattering are required.

 Finally, several additional remarks are in order: